Jeffrey Epstein Used A Bullet And Decapitated Cat To Intimidate ‘Vanity Fair’ Editor, Claims Reporter

 “Even in the absence of any evidence Epstein was involved, Connolly says, both Carter and he considered the bullet a clear warning from Epstein.
 Another former colleague, who spoke on condition of anonymity, recalls receiving an anguished call from Carter linking the bullet to Epstein,” New York Magazine reported.

-Carter, however, has since claimed that the scare did not influence his editorial decision, and that he decided against publishing the allegations of Epstein’s alleged victims because Ward could not find a third corroborating source.
+Carter, however, has since claimed that the scare did not influence his editorial decision and that he decided against publishing the allegations of Epstein’s alleged victims because Ward could not find a third corroborating source.

 But the story of mob-like intimidation did not end with just the bullet.
 In 2006, federal authorities began their investigation into Epstein for soliciting minors, and Connolly, still at Vanity Fair, went down to Florida to talk to Epstein’s female staff.
-Perhaps not-so coincidentally, Carter found himself with yet another message: this time the head of a decapitated cat.
+Perhaps not-so-coincidentally, Carter reportedly found himself with yet another message — this time, the head of a decapitated cat.

 “It was done to intimidate,” Connolly told NPR.
 “No question about it.”